steedas/wksteed/content/posts/_index.md

 ---
 title: "Posts"
-description: "Projects that I am super happy with!"
+description: "Ramblings about stuff I build"
-groupByYear: False
+groupByYear: True
 cascade:
   showLikes: False
   showSummary: True
+  showDate: True
 ---
+These are the projects I am happiest with.